-If a licensee considers it is not able to provide a piece of information set out in this appendix, it must explain why in its application.
-We will consider any such explanations on a case-by-case basis.
+If a licensee considers it is not able to provide a piece of information set out in this appendix, it must explain why, in its application.
+We will consider any such explanations on, provide a case by case basis reasonable explanation why.